 Stand Up Paddle professionals are making exceptional use of the internet by sharing their master pro tips online to help out aspiring stand up paddle boarders.
 One such professional is Gillian Gibree who can be found either in the water or in her San Diego-based Paddle Into Fitness company.

 She shares a plethora of information from exercise moves, yoga poses, and even some healthy recipes for optimum fitness and performance on a SUP.
 Each pose and recipe on GrindTV is accompanied with pictures so that you can see exactly what you’re in for.

 Some of the yoga poses are definitely meant for the limber who are already familiar with the poses.
 However, burpees, squats, and lunges can be attempted by all!
 You’re in for a great workout with some on-the-water and dry-land exercises!

-Isle Surf and SUP helps to educate all SUPpers into getting the most out of their paddle board.
+Isle Surf and SUP helps to educate all stand up paddle boarders into getting the most out of their paddle board.
 One of the best ways to get a full on burn while on the water is to strut your yoga stuff!

 The moves are described with pictures that will be helpful for the beginner.
 While some moves may seem elementary to even some practiced yoga gurus, just try doing the chair or headstand pose on moving water – not so easy.

 Each yoga pose ensures that you engage your core, create a sense of grounding, increase flexibility, and reduce stress between your vertebrae.
 What you’re left with is an awesome stretch for the body and a ton of calories burned up and out of your body!